Engrima18/FlashLearnChain/README.md

 1. make a division of the text into blocks based on data mining algorithms in order to create summaries as clear and specific as possible;
 2. grouping question-answer pairs into decks about the same topic using, for example, Latent Semantic Analysis or Clustering techniques;
 3. use the Openai API and combine the three hand-defined blocks into a SequentialChain of langchain.

+## Disclaimer

+Our chain was defined on the basis of a free, open, runnable LLM without GPU, but that does not guarantee high quality of results.
+In fact, the real power of langchain can really be harnessed in combination with the Openai model and API.